 16. Resolution regarding incentive programme comprising the following resolutions:

-(a) proposal to adopt an incentive programme;
+(a) adoption of an incentive programme;

 (b) authorisation to resolve to issue Class C shares;